Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Introduction

-In this work, we present a general algebraic technique to study the identifiability of discrete statistical models with latent and graphical components, and use it to investigate an interesting class of such models.
-In the literature, pioneered by \cite{allman2009}, many existing identifiability results for models involving discrete latent structures leveraged Kruskal's Theorem \citep[e.g.,][]{allman2008covarion, fang2019, culpepper2019ordinal, chen2020slcm, fang2020bifactor}; these studies cover models ranging from phylogenetics in evolutionary biology to psychometrics in education and psychology.
-These identifiability proofs using Kruskal's Theorem often rely on certain global rank conditions of the tensor formulated under the model.
-In contrast, we characterize a useful transformation property of the Khatri-Rao tensor products of arbitrary discrete variables' probability tables.
+{In the literature, \cite{allman2008covarion} first used Kruskal's Theorem \citep{kruskal1977three} to prove the identifiability of covarion models in phylogenetics.
+Later in a seminal paper, \cite{allman2009} established identifiability for various latent structure models by laying out a general framework of leveraging and transforming Kruskal's Theorem.
+Their proof strategy has been extended to show identifiability in a variety of settings including stochastic blockmodels, nonparametric hidden Markov models, and psychometric models \citep[e.g.,][]{allman2011parameter, gassiat2016inference, fang2019, culpepper2019ordinal, chen2020slcm, fang2020bifactor}.} These identifiability proofs using Kruskal's Theorem often rely on certain global rank conditions of the tensor formulated under the model.
+Instead, we characterize a useful transformation property of the Khatri-Rao tensor products of arbitrary discrete variables' probability tables.
 We then use this property to investigate how any specific parameter impacts the zero set of polynomials induced by the latent and graphical constraints.
-This general technique covers as a special case the one in \cite{xu2017rlcm} for restricted latent class models with binary responses.
-Our approach will unlock possibilities to study identifiability at the {finest} possible scale (rather than checking global rank conditions of tensors), and hence help obtain sharp conditions and characterize the aforementioned measure-zero non-identifiable sets.
-In particular, we will study settings where Kruskal's theorem {does not apply}, demonstrating the power of this technique.
+This general technique covers as a special case a result in \cite{xu2017rlcm} for restricted latent class models with binary responses.
+Our approach will allow us to study identifiability at the {finest} possible scale (rather than checking global rank conditions of tensors), and hence help characterize the aforementioned measure-zero non-identifiable sets.